 About the programme

-Please note that we are currently reviewing the Youth Ambassadors programme for 2016-17.
-The 2016-17 application round will open in September 2016 and the programme will take place between January and May 2017.
+Please note that the 2016-17 application round will open in September 2016 and the programme will take place between January and May 2017.
 This page provides general information about the programme.

 Are you enthusiastic about the German language and culture?
 Do you want to share this enthusiasm by promoting intercultural dialogue and running projects and activities?
 If you would like to bring young people from the UK and Germany together, helping to create contacts and connections, then become a UK-German Youth Ambassador!